fiveladdercon/launchpad/docs/support/engines.md

 The second thing to consider is that setting the value to `undef` does not remove the property.
 It simply turns the property into an existence boolean.
-To remove the property, you must use the `sc_drop_property` method.
+To remove the property, you must use the `sc_unset_property` method.

 ```perl
 $node->sc_set_property("key","value");